 Since our founding in 1936, the William T. Grant Foundation has worked to further the understanding of human behavior through research.
 Today, we support high-quality research that is relevant to policies and practices that affect the lives of young people ages 5 to 25 in the United States.

-The online application is now open.
+The online application is now closed.
+It will reopen in early June for letters of inquiry due on August 2.
 Deadlines for submitting letters of inquiry in 2017 are:

 - August 2, 2017 at 3:00 pm EST

 We fund research that increases understanding in one of our two focus areas:

 - programs, policies, and practices that reduce inequality in youth outcomes, and

 - strategies to improve the use of research evidence in ways that benefit youth.

 We seek research that builds stronger theory and empirical evidence in these two areas.
 We intend for the research we support to inform change.
 While we do not expect that any one study will create that change, the research should contribute to a body of useful knowledge to improve the lives of young people.